the world's smartest travel social network

 Added by Velimira Velikova on October 24, 2011 at 12:00pm — No Comments

 It’s difficult to talk about La Alberca without lapsing into cliché.
-The moment I walked into the cobbled Plaza Mayor, the main market square, surrounded by three- and four-storey, half-timbered houses, I thought of a film…Continue
+The moment I walked into the cobbled Plaza Mayor, the main market square, surrounded by three- and four-storey, half-timbered houses, I thought of a film set for a mediaeval epic.…Continue

 The most practiced marriage system found in the Nepali society is the magi- bihe (arranged marriage).
 Magi-bihe i.e. arranged marriage in Nepali Community unlike in other communities is finalized by the girl’s family when the boy’s family puts forward the proposal of marriage.